 4×4 trips to Mombasa for people who want to drive themselves.

-Mombasa is a busy beach city that is a great site to start your trip to Kenya by driving yourself.
-To make sure that everything goes smoothly on your trip, our team will arrange for your car to be delivered directly to your hotel or the airport, whichever is more convenient for you.
 The camping package is a great way to make your safari even better.
 It includes a unique rooftop tent camping setup and our tough and reliable 4×4 Land Cruisers.
 These vehicles are perfect for the different types of terrain that can be found in Africa, which will make your safari even better.
 Think about how easy it is to get a car for one way.
 You can end your stay in Nairobi or perhaps keep exploring East Africa.
 This gives you more freedom in what you do.

+The cost of renting a car for self-drive safari depends on the type of vehicle.
+Budget SUVs start at about $90 to $150 per day.
+Prices for mid-range 4×4 SUVs that are set up for rooftop camping range from $140 to $190.
+Also, hiring a driver would cost you more every day, but given how bad the roads are, this might be a good alternative.
 Tours of Mombasa are a fun mix of history, culture, and time spent on the beach.
 Some of the most famous places are Fort Jesus from the 16th century, the narrow streets of Old Town, and the Mombasa Tusks.
 Visitors can go to busy spice markets, ride in tuk-tuks, visit the Haller Park wildlife sanctuary, or take day trips to go snorkeling or on dhow cruises.

 We provide the reliable 4×4 cars for self drive safaris in Kenya.
 Pick up locations can be Mombasa, Nairobi and Kisumu.
 Most of the parks in Kenya are open to self drive trips apart from Masai Mara where you have to access it with a driver guide.
 Renting a 4×4 car for Kenya tours requires a bit of African experience on driving on rough roads.
 This will reduce the risk of roadside break downs.
 However, we minimise this by servcing our rental cars before we hand over to another client.